Mohammad-AlRidhawi/Cook-Helper/CookHelper Final Project/README.md

 This project corresponds to a final assesment for the course SEG 2105 at the university of Ottawa.

-This project was created by team Team.getName() consisting of members:
+This project was created by team Team.getName()

-Elias Farah - 8121882
-Zachary O'Beirn - 8168396
-David Ahn - 8224021
-Alex Derouchie - 8101458
-Mohammad Al Ridhawi - 4756534

 This application is a cooking assistant with the main functionality of storing and displaying recipes inputted by the user.
 On top of this, we have implemented several other amenities including a search function, edit function, random recipe